 10. Take a warm shower

 Taking a warm shower immediately after drinking alcohol helps flush out any remaining alcohol from your system.
+It can help to ease the pain of hiccups.
+If you’re feeling particularly bad, take a cold shower instead.

 The Bottom line